benjaminsampica/bensampica.com/content/post/azsqlbicepefcore/index.md

 ```

 ## The Azure Pipeline
 In your Azure Pipeline, you'll want to have a task to generate the EF Core Migration script that will be applied to the database.
-The following is an example:
+The following is an example

 ```yaml
     # install the dotnet-ef tool which is used to generate migrations.